maybleMyers/H1111/README.md

 pytorch_model.pt

 Lora trained with musubi tuner's framepack training confirmed to work great.
 Normal lora trained for hunyuan kinda suck.
 Use a lot of block swap this is a different back end than the official repo.
+If you select fp8 and fp8 scaled it will all fit on a 24gb gpu for fastest speed, about 3s/it or 1:17 per second of video w/ a 4090.
+Best quality will be obtained with just block swapping/sdpa attention/full model though.

 Put loras in a /lora subfolder, if not trained with musubi you need to convert them.

-If you use last for endframe and put the end frame weight to 0 it will use a different first/last non weighted end frame script.
+Here is an example prompt for a 5 second video with 4 sections using sectional prompting, also supports longer videos with indexes ie 0-2  ;;;3-5 etc:

+0:A cinematic video showcases a cute blue penguin wearing sunglasses.
+The penguin runs quickly into mcdonalds.;;;1:The penguin runs quickly into mcdonalds and jumps up on a table and starts eating his food.
+The penguin's name is Piplup he is a famous Pokemon actor.
+The video is a fast action sequence animation showing the penguin running into a mcdonalds an jumping up onto a table.;;;2:The penguin is seated at a table and is enjoying his happy meal.
+The penguin's name is Piplup he is a famous Pokemon actor.
+The video is a fast action sequence animation showing the penguin running into a mcdonalds and jumping up onto a table.;;;3:The penguin is seated at a table and is happily enjoying his happy meal.
+The penguin's name is Piplup he is a famous Pokemon actor.
+The penguin flexes his huge arm muscles at the end of the video.

+I have added support for 4 sectional images during inference.
+It works best when the images are close together.
+Refer to the screen shot for an example of a working 5 second video.

+For more details on using framepack with musubi go here https://github.com/kohya-ss/musubi-tuner/blob/main/docs/framepack.md

 ## To Use the new Skyreels-V2 models